Adrianhein/My_ex280_preparation/OC_Command_Usage.md

-=>Opsnshift administrator want to check for "oc" client helps you develop, build, deploy, and run your applications on any OpenShift or Kubernetes cluster.
+=>Openshift administrator want to check for "oc" client helps you develop, build, deploy, and run your applications on any OpenShift or Kubernetes cluster.
 It also includes the administrative commands for managing a cluster under the 'adm' subcommand.

     --------------------------------------------------------------------------------------------------
     | oc help                                                                                        |
     --------------------------------------------------------------------------------------------------

-=>Opsnshift administrator want to identify for WEB console URL
+=>Openshift administrator want to identify for WEB console URL

     --------------------------------------------------------------------------------------------------
     | oc get routes -n openshift-console                                                             |